gelerum/cut_and_go/README.md

 ### Set environment variable

-You can create .env file in root and add the following lines:
+You can create .env file and add the following lines:

 ```
 SECRET_KEY="<Secret key>"